18 Jan 2021

 It would be neat if this was the start of the brand’s downfall in the later years of the 1920s.
 However, what lives on is this mysterious ghost sign, a sprinkling of contemporary print advertising, and speculation regarding some of the questions they collectively raise.
 Answers on a postcard, or by email or the comments below.

-***This article was made possible by Ghostsigns’ patrons on Patreon.
-I thank each and every one of you for your continued support.
-Thank you also to Nicola Hale and those that responded to my tweet about the sign.***
+Thank you to Nicola Hale and those that responded to my tweet about the sign.

 Peterkin custard poster featuring little Dutch boy mascot.